List of equipment of the Philippine Army: Multiple-launch rocket system

 South Korea offered four batteries of retired K136 Kooryong multiple-launch rocket system (MLRS), related equipment and ammunitions to the AFP.
 Of the four batteries, three would go to the Philippine Army.
 One battery can consist of between four and six firing units.
 The delay is due to the non-released funds for its shipment from South Korea to the Philippines.
 In July 2022, various reports indicated that the Philippine Army will no longer pursue the acquisition of the Kooryongs and favored the acquisition of newer and more modern systems.

 The Philippine Army also laid out plans to acquire long range rocket artillery systems, such as the K239 Chunmoo from South Korea and the PULS from Israel, as part of the Horizon 3 of the Modernization Program.
 Both systems were preferred over the M142 HIMARS rocket systems due to high costs, although the said US-made MLRS are also being considered by the Philippine Army in a separate acquisition program.
 The acquisition also covers proposals to acquire long-range surface-to-surface missiles such as the CTM290 and Tactical ballistic missiles, such as the Ure tactical ballistic missile and the Precision Strike Missile for long range island defense operations.
 On 25 August 2025, the army is entering early stage discussions with the Indian Army about the potential acquisition of the Pralay ballistic missile.

 Anti-tank missile system

 During the 2023 Balikatan Exercises, the Philippine Army expressed plans for the acquisition of the FGM-148 Javelin, as test run exercises for firing the missile system were conducted during the exercises.
 The Philippine Army also noted the missile system's performance during the Russo-Ukrainian War and could potentially serve as one of the key backbones of the Army's focus towards the shift to external defense.
 Other potential candidates include the AT-1K Raybolt and the Spike MR, while also drawing interest to procure the M4 Carl Gustaf recoilless rifle.
 On 11 November 2024, the Army released a notice of award to procure the AT-1K Raybolt system in limited numbers to be used for evaluation purposes.
-More units are also planned to be acquired in the near future.
+20 more units are were also additionally procured and are set to be delivered in 2027.
+The Philippine Army has also procured 54 units of the Instalaza HISPANO Multipurpose Weapon (MPW) on July 2026 for P290.92 million ($17 million), and is also set to gradually replace the M67 recoilless rifle.